 They are a remedy for Pains, a problem, a need, discomfort, a dream, but they are also a source of pain.

 Therefore, we often buy them or choose others.
 The value proposition helps us tremendously with it.

 Pains or how to know what Gains the product or service provides?

-From the analysis of the aforementioned Pains that the customer feels, and their reduction, relief that the product or service is supposed to cause.
-It appears that if the source of Pain is the cost, then the product should reduce it.
+From the analysis of the Pains mentioned above that the customer feels and their reduction that the product or service is supposed to cause, it appears that if the source of Pain is the cost, then the product should reduce it.

 For example, reduce it by 10%, 20%, etc. This is a concrete Gain.
 Savings.
 Saving is not only a financial benefit but also an emotional one.

 It provides a sense of security.
 It increases the sense of freedom, which can express itself in the desire to invest.

 Gain Creators in the Value Proposition Canvas